Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/write-definitions.md

 ### Singular object

-`singular` object represents an application, consisting only of one model.
+`singular` object represents an application consisting only of one model.
 The object **must** contain the following fields:

 - `model`: A string, defining a model version.
-It expected to be in the form `model-name:model-version`.
+It is expected to be in the form `model-name:model-version`.

-An example below shows, how a singular application can be defined.
+The example below shows how a singular application can be defined.

 ```yaml
 kind: "Application"